DUI Formal Review Hearing

 Contact the Tampa DUI Lawyers at the Sammis Law Firm to discuss your case today.
 We provide free initial consultations so that you can make an informed decision about hiring the best Tampa DUI attorney to fight your case.

 Our main office is in downtown Tampa in Hillsborough County, FL.
 We also fight drunk driving charges in New Port Richey in Pasco County, FL.
-Our second office is located at 7509 Little Road across from the courthouse at the West Pasco Judicial Center.
+We have offices in New Port Richey at 7509 Little Road across from the West Pasco Judicial Center courthouse.
+In Pinellas County, visit our office at 14010 Roosevelt Blvd #701, Clearwater, FL 33762.

 Contest the Administrative Suspension – Don’t Waive Anything